Stencio98/TUI_Config_First_Installation/PyInstaller.md

-# (Beta) Use PyInstaller to don't use an environment and libraries
+# (⚠️ Work in progress !stable ) Use PyInstaller to don't use an environment and libraries
 _it makes a script or exe... that contains all app need it work also without installing python on a target computer_
 * how to _make_ script for linux: